 Polk-a-Dot Drive In

-Drive-In founded over 50 years ago has become one of the most memorable attractions along Illinois Route 66.
+The Polk-a-Dot Drive In was founded over 50 years ago has become one of the most memorable attractions along Illinois Route 66.
 Stop in and see the collection of memorabilia and enjoy a great meal.

 Letourneau Home Museum

 The Letourneau Home Museum is the one time home of George R. Letourneau.
 A contemporary of Abraham Lincoln, George R. Letourneau was the only person to have had the distinction of having been village president and mayor of the city of Kankakee.
 Today the Letourneau home is a museum that contains many artifacts and is maintained by the Bourbonnais Grove Historical Society.
 The museum is open on the third Sunday of each month (except January, February and holidays).
-Call (815) 933-6452 for cancellations or further announcements.

 Exploration Station, A Childrens Museum